huhamhire/air-co2-exporter/README.md

 However, without a kubernetes device plugin implementation, **only** one `air-co2-exporter` pod can be managed on a single node.
 Use this exporter as `DaemonSet` is recommended in most scenarios.

 **⚠ IMPORTANT**: Pod `securityContext` must be set to privileged mode for the exporter to access usb devices on kubernetes host node.
-Otherwise, it will enconter program panic cause by `libusb error -99`.
+Otherwise, it will encounter program panic cause by `libusb error -99`.

 Here is an example kubernetes DaemonSet configuration.